Diversity and Inclusion

 Para firmar esta carta como organización o individuo, complete este formulario:

-The letter will be read to the Mayor, City Manager, and Superintendent of Police at the “Lowell Listens” event on June 24th between 4-6pm at the Senior Center.
+The letter was read to the Mayor, City Manager, and Superintendent of Police at the “Lowell Listens” event on June 24th between 4-6pm at the Senior Center.

 I N T H E N E W S